tiniojan/LSFTSWass/README.md

 * `models/`: python files containing all the used illustrated models.

-* `notebooks/`: notebooks for implementing experiments on synthetic and real-world data.
+* `notebooks/`: notebooks for implementing synthetic and real-world data experiments.

 ## Requirements
 Python: > 3.10